 * WEEKEND GOLF or SOCIAL events at email@example.com

-Cancellations received prior to the posted event registration deadline will be refunded in full less a $5 transaction fee via check from the LPGA Amateurs Seattle Chapter Treasurer.
+Cancellations received prior to the posted event registration deadline will be refunded in full less a $5 transaction fee via check from the LPGA Amateurs Seattle Chapter Finance Director.

 Cancellations received after the posted event registration deadline will not be refunded.
-If you cannot attend, you may have someone attend in your place; please notify the event coordinator of this change and coordinate repayment directly with your substitute.
+If you cannot attend, you may have someone attend in your place; please notify the Event Director of this change and coordinate repayment directly with your substitute.